-A link to a page on the HUD website that is searchable for warrantable condominiums seeking an FHA loan in the United States is here: https://entp.hud.gov/idapp/html/condlook.cfm
+A link to a PDF on the HUD website that describes the requirements for warrantable condominiums seeking an FHA loan in the United States is in Section 1.4: https://www.hud.gov/sites/documents/11-22MLGUIDE.PDF

 A work in progress

 As the market changed the eligibility requirements for established projects became more flexible in November of 2015.
 Here is an excerpt from a page on the Fannie Mae website.
 “Fannie Mae’s Project Eligibility Review Service (PERS) is a fee-based review process required for certain condo, co-op, and PUD projects.
 With this update, Fannie Mae is creating a new optional streamlined PERS process for established condo projects.
 Lenders may use this process for eligible projects or for projects that do not appear to meet our requirements, but the lender believes the project warrants consideration.
 This expanded review option will enable Fannie Mae to gather data about trends impacting condo markets nationally while potentially expanding the availability of conventional financing for projects that are not currently eligible.
 The cost to the lender will be a review fee of $1,000.”
-You can find additional information on condo projects at https://www.fanniemae.com/content/announcement/sel1512.pdf
+You can find additional information elsewhere on the Fannie Mae site.

 If you are a lender with a developer seeking a development loan here is a link to a Fannie Mae website page https://www.fanniemae.com/content/fact_sheet/condo-project-review.pdf that may be helpful.